 New York State Fire Service Alliance

-	On December 7, 2019, the NYS Fire Service Alliance met in Troy, New York for the purpose of developing the list of legislative priorities for the 2020 legislative session.
+ON December 5, 2020, the NYS Fire Service Alliance met for the purpose of developing the list of legislative priorities for the 2021 legislative session.
 All of the major fire service organizations were represented, and the following is a list of agreed upon priority initiatives:

 Issues of United Concern

 - EMS Cost Recovery: Provides that authorities having control of a fire department or fire company which provides emergency medical services may establish fees and charges for services.
 This previously proposed initiative (S-3685-A/A-1778-A), was passed in the Senate during the last session but difficulties encountered in lobbying for its passage in the Assembly.
 As a result of on-going discussions with the different entities it is felt that 2021 may be the year for passage.

 - VFBL Temporary Total Disability Increase [S-4631/A-5895] in an attempt to achieve parity with worker’s compensation payments.

 - Upholstered Furniture [S-6512/ A-6260-A]) support legislative efforts to remove carcinogenic chemical retardants and materials from upholstered furniture sold in New York State.

 Support legislative initiatives in support of enforcement of building fire and safety code violations:

 - Amending LOSAP Point System: Relates to allowing for a program sponsor to amend a point system as part of a service award program